Dell ‘Triton’ technology uses non-drip couplers to cool servers

 Peak hours at data centres are spurring development of faster processes and improved performance.
-Dell, known for being one of the world's leading computer technology companies, uses CEJN quick-disconnect non-drip couplings in their liquid cooling solution called 'Triton'.
-The effective cooling technology allows high-performance components to run faster and more efficiently.
+Dell, known for being one of the world’s leading computer technology companies, recently revealed ‘Triton’, a development project involving liquid cooling.
+The solution uses the CEJN quick-disconnect non-drip series.
+The new, and more effective, cooling technology allows high-performance components to run faster and more efficiently.

 To meet end-user demand in development of the ‘Triton’ solution for data centres, Dell sought a drip-free quick-disconnect module to handle the delicate task of cooling each server sled effectively using water.
 Dell ended up with several promising proposals on the table, but preferred the look and performance of the CEJN couplers.